BelalAlDirani/Virtual-Reality-Ship-Tracker/README.md

 4. Either clone the Repository to a Folder on the Desktop and/or download the zip file adn unzip it to the Desktop
 5. Open Unity and click the "Open" Tab, find where the repository is and click on the "Tracker Application VR" folder
 6. Unity should now be building the Application for testing
-7. To make sure the Android Environemnt is setup go into Unity Preferences found in (Edit > Preferences> External Tools) to make sure the JDK and SDK are installed
+7. To make sure the Android Environement is setup go into Unity Preferences found in (Edit > Preferences> External Tools) to make sure the JDK and SDK are installed
-8. Within Unity, configure Mapbox Acces by going to (Mapbox > Configure Access), and put in the code found in Assets/StreamingAssets/MapboxAccess.text
+8. Within Unity, configure Mapbox Acces by going to (Mapbox > Configure Access) located at the top of Unity, and put in the code found in Assets/StreamingAssets/MapboxAccess.text
 9. Application is now setup for Deployment and testing